 In Australia, gold generally comes in two purities – 9ct and 18ct (or 9k and 18k if you’re outside of Australia).
 But what is the real difference between the two?
-It’s one of the most common questions I get asked as a custom jewellery designer.
+It’s one of the most common questions I’m asked as a custom jewellery designer (and when you’re spending thousands of dollars on a piece of bespoke jewellery, it’s important to know the difference).
 That’s why I’ve created this resource: The non-judgmental guide to choosing the best gold for you.

 Slick marketing will tell you that the more expensive the piece, the more luxurious it is.
 Many assume that 18ct gold is automatically “better” due to its higher price and perceived exclusivity.
 It can be, but this is not always the case.